uvaai/ml1/40 week4/20 Linear Regression/content.md

 # Linear Regression

-The videos this week arefrom Andrew Ng's great Machine Learning course
+The videos this week are from Andrew Ng's great Machine Learning course
 Coursera:

 ### Supervised Learning